Murder of Yuriy Chervochkin

 Yuriy Mikhailovich Chervochkin (Юрий Михайлович Червочкин; 31 December 1984 – 10 December 2007) was a Russian opposition activist.
-He was murdered at the age of 22.
-His case shook Russian opposition because he was attacked two days before Dissenters' March and some observers remained convinced that perpetrators of the crime were members of Russian Militsiya.
+His murder resonated in the Russian opposition because he was attacked two days before Dissenters' March.
+Some observers remained convinced that perpetrators of the crime were members of Russian law enforcement.

 Oppositional activities

-In 2006, Chervochkin founded a branch of the National Bolshevik Party in Serpukhov.
-On 2 October 2006 Chervochkin was part of a group of 50 national-bolsheviks detained while trying to pass the State Duma in Moscow.
-On 11 March 2007 Chervochkin participated in direct action in a polling station in Odintsovo to protest against election rigging.
-Chervochkin was arrested during the action and was placed under arrest for a month.
-On 11 June 2007 he was beaten by the militsiya and arrested for 5 days.
+In January 2006, Chervochkin founded a branch of the National Bolshevik Party in Serpukhov.
+On 2 October, he was part of a group of 50 National Bolsheviks detained while attempting to enter the State Duma building in Moscow.
+On 11 March 2007, during the Moscow Oblast Duma elections, he and two other NBP members held a protest against unfair elections at a polling station in Odintsovo.
+They were detained and was detained for a month.
+On 11 June 2007 he was beaten by the militsiya and arrested for five days.

 Chevochkin was repeatedly detained during the Dissenters' Marches.

 Murder

-On 22 November 2007 Chervochkin called a journalist hours before his attack and claimed he was being chased by the militsiya (UBOP), who had repeatedly detained and interrogated him earlier.
-According to some sources, he reported the same to his bride to be (the leader of National Bolsheviks of Tula Anna Ploskonosova), accusing an officer of militsiya, Alexey Okopny, of being behind it.
-In the evening he was beaten on the head with a baseball bat.
+On 22 November 2007, Chervochkin called a journalist hours before his attack and claimed he was being persecuted by the militsiya, who had repeatedly detained and interrogated him earlier.
+According to some sources, he reported the same to his fiancée (the leader of National Bolsheviks of Tula Anna Ploskonosova), accusing an officer of militsiya, Alexey Okopny, of being behind it.
+In the evening, he was beaten on the head with a baseball bat.
 Diagnosis explained an open brain injury and a fracture of the skull base.
-Chervochkin fell into coma.
-On 11 December 2007 Yuri Chervochkin died in hospital.
+Chervochkin fell into a coma.
+On 11 December 2007, Yuri Chervochkin died in hospital.

 Investigation

-The perpetrators of the crime have never been found.
-Two investigations, carried out by the local prosecutor's office, stalled and finally ended, due to lack of evidence.
+The perpetrators of the crime have not been found.
+Two investigations, carried out by the local prosecutor's office, stalled and ended due to lack of evidence.

 Reactions

-Garry Kasparov and Eduard Limonov participated in his funeral.
+Garry Kasparov and Eduard Limonov attended his funeral.

-On 19 December 2007 Belarusian activists picketed the Russian Embassy in memory of Yuriy Chervochkin.
-On 17 January 2008 Russian opposition groups Oborona, NBP, RNDS, AKM protested in Moscow against the murder of Yuriy Chervochkin.
+On 19 December 2007, Belarusian activists picketed the Russian Embassy in memory of Yuriy Chervochkin.
+On 17 January 2008, the NBP and fellow opposition groups Oborona, the Russian People's Democratic Union, and the Vanguard of Red Youth protested in Moscow against the murder.